 How Well It Works

-The outcome of mitral valve replacement depends on a person's overall health, including other health
+The outcome of mitral valve replacement depends on a person's heart health and overall health, including other health conditions.

 What To Think About

 Repair of the heart valve usually is the preferred surgery for a mitral valve problem.
 When the mitral valve is seriously damaged, heart valve replacement may be recommended.
 The decision whether to repair or replace a valve is based on many things, including your general health, the condition of the damaged valve, the presence of other health conditions, and the expected benefits of surgery.